 When we’re hungry, we tend to be more impatient.
 In fact, we’re more likely to be grumpy, irritable, and impatient (or is it just me?).
 These are not the people you want to keep waiting, and these are the people food delivery app vendors serve daily.
-How are they doing in terms of satisfying their hungry users?
-A few hungry folks at HeadSpin recently did some analysis on the technical performance of three of the top food delivery apps.
-Read on to see how these apps stack up, and where they’re falling down.
+How can they satisfy their hungry users?
+A few hungry folks at HeadSpin recently did some analysis on food delivery apps and identified the key performance indicators these apps can look at to keep their users full and content.

 The food delivery app market is huge and expanding, expected to grow to $16.61 billion by 2023.
 According to eMarketer research, food delivery app usage will surpass 44 million people in the US by 2020, reaching nearly 60 million by 2023.
 However, this is a market that’s also growing more competitive, especially given that consumers can now use multiple apps to order from the same restaurant.
 This market is also very fluid, with low barriers to entry and exit, which means customer retention is proving to be very tough.
 In fact, a CleverTap report found that 86 percent of new users will stop using an app within two weeks of the first launch.

 The challenge is that, for many dev and QA teams, performance of mobile applications is still something of a black box.
 Prior to releasing an app, developers have to contend with a lot of variables, including different devices, operating systems, and network carriers across a range of locations.
 Further, if a user reports an issue, it can be difficult for teams to recreate the circumstances that led to the problem, identify the root cause, and figure out how to fix it.
 This is the problem that we at HeadSpin help our customers solve.

 Findings and Key Takeaways